 When do I sit the HAA?

-The HAA is a “Cambridge college registered” assessment, meaning that it is sat later than the Oxford HAT, and in conjunction with the Cambridge interviews.
+The HAA is a “Cambridge college registered” assessment, meaning that it is sat in conjunction with the Cambridge interviews.
 However, for reasons that have to do with problems of the contents of the paper potentially leaking, it is a practical necessity that all candidates take the assessment on the same day.
 Because it takes colleges three to five days to complete the interview process, this means that the HAA cannot be sat on the same day as a candidate takes the interviews.
 It is sat as a separate exam a few days in advance of the interviews instead.

 Is the HAA an online test?